 Chemical Splash Goggles form the necessary liquid-proof seal around the eyes when working with liquid chemicals.
-Splash-proof goggles provide superior protection against dust, flying objects, splash, spray, and mist hazards.
+Splash-proof goggles with indirect venting provide superior protection against dust, flying objects, splash, spray, and mist hazards.
 They should be the first choice for primary eye protection.

-Safety Glasses with Side Shields should be used only when working with solid materials such as dust and flying object hazards.
+Safety Glasses with Side Shields should be used only when working with solid materials such as dust and flying object hazards, or biological materials that do not have splash hazards.
 These glasses should not be used when working with liquid chemicals.

 Face Shields are worn together with safety goggles to provide maximum protection.
-For more hazardous chemicals, corrosives, and hot chemicals, both face shield and safety goggles should be used.
+For more hazardous chemicals, corrosives, and high temperature chemicals, both face shield and safety goggles should be used.